 - Fig. 1 shows a typical vacuum test box arrangement.

 - Remove weld slag.
-Mud dirt and other debris from the weld joint, which may prevent bubble formation.
+Mud dirt and other debris from the weld joint may prevent bubble formation.
 This is achieved, if necessary, by strong brushing.

 - If freezing weather conditions exist at the time of the test, heat the weld joint to be vacuum box tested until the metal is slightly warm to the hand in order to avoid any ice, that could possibly be plugging existing leaks.
 Limit the areas heated to those which can be tested before the metal cools to freezing temperatures.
 The temperature of the part to be examined shall not be below 40 f (5 ˚c) nor above 125 f (52 ˚c ) during the examination.

 - Provide adequate lighting for this examination.

-- Apply leak detector soap solution to the weld in a continuous film relatively free of bubbles on about 20 inches (500 mm) and on about 4 inches (100 mm) width.
+- Apply leak detector soap solution to the weld in a continuous film relatively free of bubbles about 20 inches (500 mm) and on about 4 inches (100 mm) wide.
 This must be achieved at least 1 minute before applying the vacuum box test.

 - Put the vacuum box on the area to be examined: